joliss/fast-js-hash-benchmark/README.md

 * If you need a pure JS implementation:

-    * If you only need 32 bits, use [iMurmurHash](https://github.com/jensyt/imurmurhash-js).
+    * If you only need 32 bit digests, use [iMurmurHash](https://github.com/jensyt/imurmurhash-js).
 Note that this will give you collisions after about 2**14 (16,000) hashes.

     * Use [SparkMD5](https://github.com/satazor/js-spark-md5) if you need more than 32 bits.
-I didn't find a fast 64 or 128 bit murmur implementation, but SparkMD5 was surprisingly fast (75 MB/sec).
+I didn't find a fast 64 or 128 bit Murmur implementation, but SparkMD5 was surprisingly fast (75 MB/sec).

         * If you need incremental updates, consider joining strings into larger chunks before feeding them to SparkMD5, as SparkMD5's incremental hashing seems to suffer from some moderate overhead.